blogc/blogc/README.md

     $ git init
     $ git commit -am 'initial commit'

-At this point you'll have an empty blog, that can be customized to your needs.
+At this point you'll have an empty blog, that can be customized to suit your needs.
+You'll want to look at the 'post/' directory and edit your first post.
+Each new post, template or asset must be added to the Makefile.
+Please read it carefully.

-If some unexpected error happens, please [file an issue](https://github.com/blogc/blogc/issues/new).
+If some unexpected error happened, please [file an issue](https://github.com/blogc/blogc/issues/new).

 -- Rafael G. Martins <rafael@rafaelmartins.eng.br>